How do I add popup forms to a landing page?

 - effect: how the form should appear.

-6. To make your form GDPR-compliant, move the GDPR fields switch to ON.
-The GDPR fields you’ve created in your account will become available.
+6. To make your form compliant with GDPR or other data processing agreements, move the Consent fields switch to ON.
+The Consent fields you’ve created in your account will become available.
 Then, select the fields you want to add to the form.
 If you want to make any of the fields required, move the Required switch to ON.
 Everyone who signs up will be able to give their consent to your marketing or data processing policies before they’re added to your contact list.

 7. Click Save.

 8. (Optional) To run an A/B test to see which of the forms converts better, repeat steps 2-6 for each landing page variant.

 You can preview the form before you save and publish the landing page.
 This way you can check if you’re satisfied with how the form looks on the page.
 To do it, click the Preview button in the top toolbar of the landing page editor.